pbreheny/adv-gwas-tutorial/readme.md

 # Self-guided GWAS tutorial

+This self-guided tutorial walks a beginner through a GWAS analysis, covering topics including:

+- Quality control

+- Imputation

+- Population structure

+- Marginal analysis

+- Joint analysis

 Very much a work in progress.
+In particular, we are in the process of a major update to our pages.
+The analysis pages in particular are 'under construction' -- if you notice something that seems off, please file an issue.

 Uses the package [html](https://github.com/pbreheny/html) for rendering.

 ## Rendering